-The latest approved MVEBs is the RFP SIP budget coming from the "moderate" reclassification.
-This MVEB was found adequate by the EPA on June 6, 2017 with an effective date of June 21, 2017.
-In addition, the HGB region is classified "marginal" for the 2015 8-hr Ozone Standard Since the "marginal" classification, the HGB region did not get new MVEBs, and therefore, according with the conformity rule, must use previous ones established in the SIP for the 2008 Eight-Hour Ozone Standard.
+In addition, the HGB region is classified as "marginal" for the 2015 8-hr Ozone Standard, with attainment year also 2020.
+Since the "marginal" classification, the HGB region did not get new MVEBs, and therefore, according with the conformity rule, must use previous ones established in the SIP for the 2008 Eight-Hour Ozone Standard.

-In this case, the budget test must be satisfied using the MVEBs established in the RFP SIP mentioned above as an either-or scenario.
-Specifically, this test is satisfied when ozone precursor (VOC and NOx) emissions for each analysis year are less than or equal to the MVEBs established in the air quality SIP.
+In this case, the budget test must be satisfied using the MVEBs established in the RFP SIP mentioned above.
+Specifically, this test is satisfied when ozone precursor (VOC and NOx) average summer weekday emissions for each analysis year are less than or equal to the MVEBs established in the SIP.
 For the test, the regional emission analysis should be performed for any years selected according to the conformity rule.
 The table below shows the results of this conformity analysis.